 You might not be seeing the Facebook link preview you want because the info has been cached by Facebook.
 (Facebook saves the info from URLs and pages that have already been shared, for better performance.)
 So you just may need to force Facebook to clear the cache.

 2. Copy and paste the URL you're having troubles with into the tool and click debug;

 3. The debugger tool will inevitably show a bunch of techy diagnostics, but in most cases, you can just ignore those.
-We’re just interested in clearing the cache and let it work its magic ;-)
+We’re just interested in clearing the cache and letting it work its magic ;-)

 Pro tip: Be careful to do this manip for both "http://" and "https://" URLs, as Facebook has a different cache for each of those.

-3. What to do if you notice the image is missing in a post that's already published to your Facebook Page
+3. What to do if you notice the image is missing in a post that's already been published to your Facebook Page